 Unlike traditional affordable-housing policies and programs that have specific term limits, community land trusts help to create lasting affordability.

 Across the country, communities are faced with income and wealth inequality, exploitative working conditions, and displacement.
-As cities think about how to support workers and small businesses during the COVID-19 pandemic, employee ownership offers a solution to assist with creating quality jobs, building local wealth, and eliminating disparities.
-For legacy businesses owners, entrepreneurs and workers, employee ownership can provide long-term job stability and wealth creation.
+As cities think about how to support workers and small businesses during the COVID-19 pandemic, worker ownership offers a solution to assist with creating quality jobs, building local wealth, and eliminating disparities.
+For legacy businesses owners, entrepreneurs and workers, worker ownership can provide long term job stability and wealth creation.

 “Lasting affordability using shared equity homeownership models can close the growing racial wealth gap — counteracting our history of exclusionary public policies that have resulted in a typical white family’s net worth being nearly 10 times greater than that of the typical Black family.”